Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- Samuel has been targeted 115 times and has 73 catches, leading the 49ers with 1,310 yards (81.9 ypg) while scoring six touchdowns this season.

-- Samuel has been the target of 115 of his team's 481 passing attempts this season, or 23.9% of the target share.
+- So far this season, 23.9% of the 481 passes thrown by his team have gone Samuel's way.

-- Samuel has seen the ball thrown his way eight times in the red zone this season, 13.6% of his team's 59 red zone pass attempts.
+- With eight targets in the red zone this season, Samuel has been on the receiving end of 13.6% of his team's 59 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Rams.